robert-allan-frank/ember-array-fns/README.md

 * [`array-splice`](#array-splice)

 #### `array-concat`
-Perform concat of two or more arrays.
+Perform concatenation of two or more arrays.
 See [Array.concat()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) for details on the Array.concat function.

 ```hbs